friends-of-presta/security-advisories/_posts/2023-03-21-tshirtecommerce_cwe-89.md

 ## Possible malicious usage

 * Obtain admin access
-* Remove data on the associated PrestaShop
+* Remove data from the associated PrestaShop
 * Copy/paste data from sensitive tables to FRONT to exposed tokens and unlock admins's ajax scripts
-* Rewrite SMTP settings to hijacked emails
+* Rewrite SMTP settings for hijacked emails

 ## Proof of concept